-Explore Capital Group's equity-focused American Funds through this evaluative framework
+Explore Capital Group's equity-focused American Funds through this evaluative framework.

-Figures shown are past results for Class A shares and are not predictive of future periods.
-Results shown at net asset value (NAV) do not reflect the maximum sales charge of 5.75%.
-If sales charges had been applied, results would have been lower.
-Returns shown at maximum offering price (MOP) reflect the deduction of the maximum sales charge.
+Figures shown are past results for Class F-2 shares and are not predictive of results in future periods.
 Current and future results may be lower or higher than those shown.
 Prices and returns will vary, so investors may lose money.
 Investing for short periods makes losses more likely.
-For current information and month-end results, visit capitalgroup.com.
+For current information and month-end results, refer to capitalgroup.com.